pvtl-pre/multi-cloud-certs/README.md

 ### Delegate a Subdomain

-In your domain registrar, you will need to create NS records corresponding to the AWS NameServers created in the hosted zone delegating the subdomain to them.
+In your domain registrar, you will need to create NS records corresponding to the GCP NameServers created in the hosted zone delegating the subdomain to them.

 | ![registrar sample config](./images/registrar-sample-config-gcp.png) |
 |:--:|